-Over the past couple of decades, raku pottery has become very popular.
-The unpredictability of the process keeps potters and ceramic artists coming back to the technique again and again.
+Over the past couple of decades, raku firing has become very popular.
+The unpredictability of the process keeps potters and ceramic artists coming back to the raku firing technique again and again.

 Become a Better Raku Artist with These Helpful Tips